owlbarn/tutorial/book/algodiff/README.md

     | _ -> failwith "error: unsupported type")
 ```

-Now we operate on one unified data type.
+Now we can operate on one unified data type.
 Based on this new data type, we can then combine the forward and reverse mode into one single function, using a `match` clause.

 ```ocaml env=algodiff_simple_impl_unified_00
 let sin_ad x =